sonntagsgesicht/dcf/README.rst

 [136.50979913376267, 136.50979913376267, 136.50979913376267, 136.50979913376267, 136.50979913376267, 136.50979913376267, 136.50979913376267, 136.50979913376267]

-Putting all together and feeding the plan into a `FixedCashFlowList` and the list of outstanding into a `RateCashflowList` gives the legs of a loan.
+Putting all together and feeding the plan into a list of `CashFlowPayOff` and the list of outstanding into a `CashflowList` gives the legs of a loan.

 >>> from businessdate import BusinessDate, BusinessSchedule
->>> from dcf import FixedCashFlowList, RateCashFlowList
+>>> from dcf import CashFlowList
 >>> from dcf.plans import amortize, outstanding

 Again, build a date schedule.

 >>> today = BusinessDate(20201031)